 Sudden loss of power and power surges are two of the principle causes of damage to computers and other sensitive electronics.
-Even cheap power strips will do a decent enough job protecting against the power surges, but they offer no protection against drops in line voltage, brownouts, blackouts and other power supply issues.
+Even cheap power strips will do a decent enough job protecting against the power surges, but they offer no protection against drops in line voltage, brownouts, blackouts, and other power supply issues.

-A simple way to think about the utility of a UPS unit is to think about working on a notebook computer.
+A simple way to think about the utility of a UPS unit is to think about working on a laptop.
 You’re at home, your laptop is plugged into an appropriate surge protection strip, and you’re busily finishing up some reports for work.
 A summer storm knocks the power out.
 Although the lights go out, your work on the notebook computer is uninterrupted because the notebook switched over to battery power seamlessly when the flow of electricity from the power cord vanished.
 You now have plenty of time to save your work and gracefully shut down your machine.

-Read on as we guide you through identifying your UPS needs, calculating your UPS power requirements, and understanding the features and design types of various UPS units.
+If that’s enough to convince you, read on as we guide you through identifying your UPS needs, calculating your UPS power requirements, and understanding the features and design types of various UPS units.

-Where Do I Need UPS Units?
+Where Do I Need UPS Units in My House?

 First, think about all the systems in your home or office that need the extended power protection supplied by a UPS unit, to stay online in the event of power outages, or both.
-Every reader will have a different setup, for the sake of example we’re going to use our home as a template to help you think about all the varied power needs found in a typical residential setting.
+Every reader will have a different setup, for the sake of example, we’re going to use our home as a template to help you think about all the varied power needs found in a typical residential setting.

 The most obvious system would be your desktop computer.
 In our case we have two desktop computers in our home–one in a home office and one in a child’s playroom.

 Less obvious, but still important, are any secondary computer systems such as a home media server or network attached storage device used for local backup.
-In our case we have a media server/backup server in the basement.
+In our case, we have a media server/backup server in the basement.

 How Big of a UPS Unit Do I Need?

-At the bare minimum you need enough juice in your UPS unit to give your computer system adequate time to shut down properly.
+At the bare minimum, you need enough juice in your UPS unit to give your computer system adequate time to shut down properly.
 That’s the absolute acceptable minimum.
 If your UPS unit doesn’t have enough juice to provide for the system from the moment the power cuts out until the moment it has successfully shut down, you’re risking damage to the machine and data loss.

 Alternatively, you can look at the power supply rating for your computer as a measure of the maximum power the computer will pull.
 It’s important to note, however, that a 400w power supply is not pulling a constant load of 400w.
-Our home server has a 400w power supply but when measured with a Kill-a-Watt measuring tool it has a peak startup load of a little over 300w and a consistent operating load of only around 250w.
+Our home server has a 400w power supply, but when measured with a Kill-a-Watt measuring tool, it has a peak startup load of a little over 300w and a consistent operating load of only around 250w.

 If you’re looking to be very conservative in your power estimation needs, go with the maximum rating of the PSU and peripherals (this way you’ll end up with extra battery life instead of too little battery life).
-Alternatively, you can increase the precision of your calculations by using a measuring device and allocate more of your budget towards UPS unit features you want and less towards buying a bigger battery.
+Alternatively, you can increase the precision of your calculations by using a measuring device and allocate more of your budget toward UPS unit features you want and less toward buying a bigger battery.